bacjmklp/one-click-hugo-cms/site/content/_index.md

 values:
   heading: My values
   text: >+
-    Truth recorded in Scripture and confirmed in Creation.
+    Truth detailed in Scripture and displayed in Creation.

     Dynamic human development based on sound science.